 We will meet again in June 2015 -- so watch for details.

-~New Pittsburgh Steelers Leadership Book: Forged in Steel
+~ A New Book: Forged in Steel ~

-Authored by Pittsburgh Steelers color commentator Tunch Ilkin and leadership authority Damian W. Williams, and published by the founder of this website, Forged in Steel is a new book intended to help readers, as leaders in their organizations, communities and family, to tap into the seven enduring truths behind the well-honed values that make the Pittsburgh Steelers great.
+Authored by Pittsburgh Steelers color commentator Tunch Ilkin and leadership authority Damian W. Williams, Forged in Steel is a new book which I've published to help readers, as leaders in their organizations, communities and family, to tap into the seven enduring truths behind the well-honed values that make the Pittsburgh Steelers great.
 What does it mean to be forged in steel?
 For a leader truly wanting to embrace these values, it means the following:

 ~ A Heart-felt Thank You! ~